hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_graph_of_complex_mathematical_equ_5ad48809-c5db-4943-abdc-5d325172c29d-0_3.content.md

 At Mathematically Minimalist, we offer a variety of articles and resources that explore the use of mathematics in design.
 Here are some of the topics we cover:

 -   **Fractals:** Learn about the beauty and complexity of fractals, and how they can be used to create stunning designs.
 -   **Geometry:** Discover the power of geometric shapes and patterns, and how they can be used to create visually striking designs.
 -   **Data Visualization:** Explore the world of data visualization, and learn how mathematical concepts can be used to turn complex data sets into beautiful visualizations.
 -   **User Stories:** Read stories from designers who have used mathematical concepts in their work, and learn about the creative process behind their designs.

 ## References

 We believe in sharing knowledge and resources with our community.
 Here are some of the references we recommend:

-- [Mathematics and Art](#): A comprehensive resource on the relationship between mathematics and art.
+-   [Mathematics and Art](#): A Com<wbr>pre<wbr>hen<wbr>sive resource on the relationship between mathematics and art.
 -   [The Beauty of Mathematics](#): A TED Talk by mathematician and artist, Ron Eglash, on the beauty of fractals in African art.
 -   [Data Visualization Society](#): An international community of data visualization professionals and enthusiasts.

 ## Contact Us